 Writing

-The Vision of Writing
+Our Vision for Writing

 We use the ‘Talk for Writing’ approach to enable our children to write independently for a variety of audiences and purposes, internalising the language structures needed across a range of text types such as: explanations, instructions, reports, balanced arguments, stories and poems.
 This is a creative and rigorous approach developed by the author Pie Corbett and is fundamentally based on the key principles of how children learn.